Tessil/ordered-map/README.md

 - No support for some bucket related methods (like bucket_size, bucket, ...).

-Thread-safety guarantee is the same as `std::unordered_map` (possible to have multiple readers).
+Thread-safety guarantee is the same as `std::unordered_map`  (i.e. possible to have multiple concurrent readers with no writer).

 Concerning the strong exception guarantee, it holds only if `ValueContainer::emplace_back` has the strong exception guarantee (which is true for `std::vector` and `std::deque` as long as the type T is not a move-only type with a move constructor that may throw an exception, see [details](http://en.cppreference.com/w/cpp/container/vector/emplace_back#Exceptions)).

 These differences also apply between `std::unordered_set` and `tsl::ordered_set`.

 ### Installation

-To use ordered-map, just add the project to your include path.
+To use the library, just add the project to your include path.
 It is a **header-only** library.

 The code should work with any C++11 standard-compliant compiler and has been tested with GCC 4.8.4, Clang 3.5.0 and Visual Studio 2015.